 - Avoid sunburns and sun exposure by using adequate skin protection; use brimmed hats, protective clothing, and sunscreen.

-Sunscreens are undergoing changes, and the U.S. FDA (Food and Drug Administration) plans to publish new requirements that sunscreens will need to meet in 2012.
+Sunscreens have undergone changes, and the U.S. FDA (Food and Drug Administration) published new requirements that sunscreens needed to meet starting in 2012.
 Currently, the FDA suggests an effective sunscreen is rated as SPF 30 or higher and has both UVA and UVB protection (protection against ultraviolet waves of types A and B).
 In most instances, sunscreen needs to be applied every two hours and each time after a person has gone swimming.

 Weight Loss Wisdom